 Child protection risks are primarily dealt with by Trustees with responsibility for Youth and Education.
 The Charity maintains a Child Protection policy covering all areas of Synagogues activities involving young people.
-This policy has been formulated with advice from staff at the Movement for Reform Judaism, RSY-Netzer and UJIA/Makor- all professional organisations well-experienced in dealing with child and youth activities.
+This policy has been formulated with advice from staff at the Movement for Reform Judaism, RSY-Netzer and UJIA/Makor - all professional organisations well-experienced in dealing with child and youth activities.
 Procedures include Criminal Records Bureau/Independent Safeguarding Authority checks on all staff who work with children and any volunteer who may be left in a position of responsibility with children.
 The Synagogue Child Protection Coordinator is the Religion School Co-ordinator.
-A full review of Maidenhead Synagogue's safeguarding policy has been started this year and will be launched in 2019/20.

 Physical security risks to the building and its occupants are managed by the Security Committee which works closely with the national organisation, the Community Security Trust.
 This Committee organises security at services and events.

-Financial risks are managed by the Treasurer in consultation with the Chairperson and other relevant members of the Board of Trustees..
+A full review of Maidenhead Synagogue's safeguarding policy was conducted in 2019 and, where applicable, changes have been implemented.
+Financial risks are managed by the Treasurer in consultation with the Chairperson and other relevant members of the Board of Trustees.

-Report of the Trustees (continued) for the ended 31st August 2018
+Report of the Trustees (continued) for the ended 31st August 2019